timescale/docs/timescaledb/getting-started/create-hypertable.md

 # Create a hypertable
 Now that you've launched your first TimescaleDB instance and accessed your database, you can create your first hypertable.
-Hypertables are the heart of TimescaleDB functionality and allow TimescaleDB to work so efficiently with time-series data.
+Hypertables are the heart of TimescaleDB functionality and allow TimescaleDB to work efficiently with time-series data.

 ## Hypertables and chunks
 Hypertables and chunks make storing and querying times-series data fast at peta-byte scale.

-TimescaleDB automatically partitions time-series data into chunks, or sub-tables, based on time and space.
+TimescaleDB automatically partitions time-series data into **chunks**, or sub-tables, based on time and space.
 You can configure chunk size so that recent chunks fit in memory for faster queries.

-A hypertable is an abstraction layer over chunks that hold the time-series data.
+A **hypertable** is an abstraction layer over chunks that hold the time-series data.
 Hypertables allow you to query and access data from all the chunks within the hypertable.

 Hypertables and chunks enable superior performance for shallow and wide queries,